pachet/promix/README.md

 Explicitly rejects the current chain with the supplied error.

-You can pass a string, and promix will create an error for you:
+You can pass a string, and Promix will create an error for you:

 `````javascript
 var chain = promix.when(asyncOne, 1, 2);